rajneesh069/DSA/README.md

 ```

-##### But there's an error in the above code, can you spot it?
+#### But there's an error in the above code, can you spot it?

-#### It is that whenever we call the function we don't return anything and whenever you have a return type always return the function.
+### It is that whenever we call the function we don't return anything and `whenever you have a return type always return the function`.

 ##### Final code :